UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 </picture>
 <br/>

-*The figure shows the mean real xenograft volumes and their change over time in the Continous-treatment dataset.
+*The figure shows the mean real xenograft volumes and their change over time in the Continuous-treatment dataset.
 Error bars <br/>
 are represent the standard error of the means* <br>

 ### Figure 1C <br/>